Ranbaxy Laboratories: Acquisition by Daiichi Sankyo

-In June 2008, Daiichi Sankyo acquired a 34.8% stake in Ranbaxy from the family of CEO and Managing Director Malvinder Mohan Singh for ₹ 10,000 crore (US$2.4 billion) at ₹737 per share.
+In June 2008, Daiichi Sankyo purchased a 34.8% stake in Ranbaxy from CEO Malvinder Mohan Singh for ₹ 10,000 crore (US$2.4 billion) at ₹737 per share.
+By November 2008, Daiichi Sankyo completed its takeover by spending an additional $2.2 billion to become Ranbaxy's majority shareholder.
+Singh was initially contracted to remain as CEO for five years but was fired in May 2009 over a perceived indifference to quality control issues.
+He was replaced by former Novartis Senior Vice-President Yugal Sikri.

-In November 2008, Daiichi-Sankyo completed the takeover of the company from the founding Singh family in a deal worth $4.6 billion by acquiring a 63.92% stake in Ranbaxy.
-Ranbaxy's Malvinder Singh remained as CEO after the transaction.

-The addition of Ranbaxy Laboratories extended Daiichi-Sankyo's operations, with the combined company worth about US$30 billion.

-In 2009, it was reported that former Novartis Senior Vice-President Yugal Sikri would lead the Indian operations of Ranbaxy Laboratories.

 In 2011, Ranbaxy Global Consumer Health Care received the OTC Company of the year award.

-In 2012, 2013, and 2014 Brand Trust Reports, Ranbaxy was ranked 161st, 225th, and 184th respectively among India's most trusted brands.
+In 2012, 2013, and 2014 Brand Trust Reports, Ranbaxy was ranked 161st, 225th, and 184th, respectively, among India's most trusted brands.

+In 2016, the Singapore International Court of Arbitration ordered former Ranbaxy shareholders to pay $525 million to Daiichi Sankyo for intentionally misleading the severity of regulatory scrutiny that the company was experiencing.